zohanadeem/Carte-Blanche-Project-ZohaNadeem/README.md

 **Project Title:** To-Do list- Web application

 **Project Description:** A simple web-based application that allows a user to maintain a simple to-do list for themselves.
 The user should be able to create, update or remove tasks from the list.
 The user will login to his/her account or create one if he doesn’t have one.
 The user will be able to view his to-do list only and can logout from the application.
-A databse will store registered user’s information and information of tasks in a list of each user.
+A database will store registered user’s information and information of tasks in a list of each user.

 **Languages:** Html, Css, Jsp, Java and use of SQL.